 Eliot Coleman, an expert on winter gardening, says that when the average nighttime temperature is zero, in a high tunnel it will be 11°F and in a cold frame it will be 14°F. While researching high tunnels at the Fairbanks Experiment Farm in 2005, I found that on the day of the first fall frost the minimum temperature inside the high tunnel was 29 while outside l it was 24°F.

 Use a season extension technique that provides enough protection to keep the temperature above 15°F, below which most winter greens will be barely edible.
-You can use this handy tool to determine what season extension techniques might make the most sense, and when, in your area.

 Choose cold-hardy crops.
 Claytonia and mache, both winter greens, are the hardiest of the cold hardy.
 Watercress, chard, baby salad greens, collards, kale, bok choi, tatsoi, arugula and various types of chicories are also cold hardy.
 Beets, carrots, leeks and scallions can also be harvested into the late fall.